-The ultimate goal of Hitler’s policy was to secure “living space” for the German “master race” in eastern Europe.
-A gambler by instinct, Hitler relied on diplomatic bluff and military innovation to overcome Germany’s weaknesses.
+The ultimate goal of Hitler’s policy was to secure “living space” for the German “master race” in Eastern Europe.
+An instinctive gambler, Hitler relied on diplomatic bluff and military innovation to overcome Germany’s weaknesses.
 He played skillfully on the divisions among the European powers to achieve many of his aims without war.
 With the Italian Fascist dictator Benito Mussolini, he announced a Rome-Berlin alliance (the Axis) in 1935.
-Meanwhile, in the Far East, the Japanese-the only Asian industrial power-coveted the natural resources of China and Southeast Asia but found their expansion blocked by European colonial powers or by the United States.
+Meanwhile, in the Far East, the Japanese, the only Asian industrial power, coveted the natural resources of China and Southeast Asia but found their expansion blocked by European colonial powers or by the United States.
 Having seized Manchuria in 1931, they began a war against China in 1937.
 The League of Nations failed to counter effectively Japanese aggression in Manchuria and an Italian invasion of Ethiopia.
-Soon Germany, Italy, and Japan became allies, facing Western democratic governments that wanted to avoid another war and the Soviet Union, whose Communist government was widely distrusted.
+Soon, Germany, Italy, and Japan became allies, facing Western democratic governments that wanted to avoid another war and the Soviet Union, whose Communist government was widely distrusted.

-The people of the United States, having rejected the Versailles Treaty and the Covenant of the League of Nations after World War I, remained largely indifferent to most international concerns.
+After World War I, the people of the United States, having rejected the Versailles Treaty and the Covenant of the League of Nations, remained largely indifferent to most international concerns.
 They firmly discounted the likelihood of American involvement in another major war, except perhaps with Japan.
 Isolationist strength in Congress led to the passage of the Neutrality Act of 1937, making it unlawful for the United States to trade with belligerents.
 American policy aimed at continental defense and designated the Navy as the first line of defense.
 The Army’s role was to be the nucleus of mass mobilization.
-This would defeat any invaders who managed to fight their way past the Navy and the nation’s powerful coastal defense installations.
+This would defeat invaders who fought past the Navy and the nation’s powerful coastal defense installations.
 The National Defense Act of 1920 authorized an army of 280,000, the largest in peacetime history.
-However, until 1939 Congress never appropriated funds to pay for much more than half of that strength.
-Most of the funds available for new equipment went to the fledgling air corps.
+However, until 1939, Congress never appropriated funds to pay for more than half of that strength.
+Most of the funds available for new equipment went to the fledgling Air Corps.
 Throughout most of the interwar period, the Army was tiny and insular, filled with hard-bitten, long-serving volunteers scattered in small garrisons throughout the continental United States, Hawaii, the Philippines, and Panama.

 The Outbreak of War

 In March 1938, German troops occupied Austria, incorporating it into the Reich.
 In September, Hitler announced that the “oppression” of ethnic Germans living in Czechoslovakia was intolerable and that war was near.
 England and France met with Hitler (the Munich Pact) and compelled Czechoslovakia to cede its frontier districts to Germany to secure “peace in our time.”
 Peace, however, was only an illusion.
 In March 1939, Hitler seized the rest of Czechoslovakia by force of arms and then turned his attention to Poland.
 Although Britain and France had guaranteed the integrity of Poland, Hitler and Josef Stalin, dictator of the Soviet Union, signed a secret, mutual non-aggression pact in August 1939.
 With the pact, Stalin bought time to build up his strength at the expense of Britain and France, and Hitler gained a free hand to deal with Poland.
-When Hitler’s army invaded Poland on September 1, 1939, World War II began.
+World War II began when Hitler’s army invaded Poland on September 1, 1939.

 While German forces overran western Poland, Soviet troops entered from the east to claim their portion of that country.
 France and Britain declared war on Germany and mobilized their forces.
 The subsequent period of deceptive inactivity, lasting until spring, became known as the Phony War.
 Nothing happened to indicate that World War II would differ significantly in style or tempo from World War I.

-But the years since 1918 had brought significant developments in the use of tanks.
-Several students of war — the British Sir Basil Liddell Hart and J. F. C. Fuller, the Frenchman Charles de Gaulle, the American George S. Patton, and the Germans Oswald Lutz and Heinz Guderian-believed that armored vehicles held the key to restoring decision to the battlefield.
+However, the years since 1918 have brought significant developments in the use of tanks.
+Several students of war — the British Sir Basil Liddell Hart and J. F. C. Fuller, the Frenchman Charles de Gaulle, the American George S. Patton, and the Germans Oswald Lutz and Heinz Guderian believed that armored vehicles held the key to restoring decision to the battlefield.
 But only the Germans conceived the idea of massing tanks in division-size units, with infantry, artillery, engineers, and other supporting arms mechanized and all moving simultaneously.
 Moreover, only Lutz and Guderian received the enthusiastic support of their governments.

-In the spring of 1940, their theories were tested as German forces struck against Norway and Denmark in April; invaded the Netherlands, Belgium, and Luxembourg in May; and late in the same month, broke through a hilly, wooded district in France.
-Their columns sliced through to the English Channel, cutting off British and French troops in northern France and Belgium.
+In the spring of 1940, their theories were tested as German forces struck against Norway and Denmark in April, invaded the Netherlands, Belgium, and Luxembourg in May, and broke through a hilly, wooded district in France late in the same month.
+Their columns sliced through the English Channel, cutting off British and French troops in northern France and Belgium.
 The French Army, plagued by low morale, divided command, and primitive communications, fell apart.
 The British evacuated their forces from Dunkerque with the loss of most of their equipment.
 The Germans entered Paris on June 14, and the French government, defeatist and deeply divided politically, sued for an armistice.
 The success of the German Blitzkrieg forced the remaining combatants to rethink their doctrine and restructure their armies.